Santa Barbara News-Press

-The Santa Barbara News-Press is a broadsheet newspaper based in Santa Barbara, California.
+The Santa Barbara News-Press was a broadsheet newspaper based in Santa Barbara, California.
+It was founded in 1868 as the Post and merged with the rival News to form the News-Press in 1932.
+On July 21, 2023, it filed for bankruptcy and ceased publication.
+On January 22, 2025, NEWSWELL, a nonprofit affiliated with Arizona State University Media Enterprise announced it had acquired rights to the Santa Barbara News-Press and intended to resume online-only publication.

 History

-The oldest predecessor (the weekly Santa Barbara Post) of the News-Press started publishing on May 30, 1868.
+E. B Boust first published the Santa Barbara Post on May 30, 1868.
+A year later Rev. James Ashbury Johnson became the sole owner and immediately changed the name to the Santa Barbara Press.
+Years later Johnson was assaulted and badly beaten by Mayor Jarrett T. Richards on Election Day.
+The paper's following owners were Harrison Gray Otis and then J. P. Stearns, who employed Theodore Glancey to work as the paper's editor.

+In 1880, Glancey was fatally shot by Clarance Gray.
+Gray was a Republican running for district attorney and attacked Glancey for calling him a hoodlum and a law-breaker in his paper.
+Charles Fayette McGlashan, formerly of the Truckee Republican, replaced Glancey as editor and bought the Press in 1881.
+He later sold it to W. G. Kinsell.
+In 1887, Kinsell sold the Press to Press Publishing Co., headed by Walter H. Nixon.
+He sold it five years later to J. T. Johnson and George Knepper.
+Johnson retired and was replaced by Charles McDevitt, who also later retired.
+In 1896, the Santa Barbara Morning Press was sold for $50,000 to a stock company called Press Publishing and Printing Company, with S. Howard Martin serving as company president and managing editor.

-The Santa Barbara Post became the Santa Barbara Press, which eventually became the Morning Press which was acquired in 1932 by Thomas M. Storke and merged with his paper, the Santa Barbara News, to make the Santa Barbara News-Press.
+The Morning Press was acquired in 1932 by Thomas M. Storke who merged with his paper, the Santa Barbara Daily News (possibly dating back to 1855) to create the Santa Barbara News-Press.
 Storke, a prominent local rancher and booster descended from the Spanish founders of Santa Barbara, brought the paper to prominence.
 For many years his father, Charles A. Storke, ran the editorial page; his son, Charles A. Storke II, oversaw operations between 1932 and 1960.
-In 1962, T. M. Storke won the Pulitzer Prize for Editorial Writing "for his forceful editorials calling public attention to the activities of a semi-secret organization known as the John Birch Society".
-His children did not express interest in continuing to run the paper, however.
+In 1962, T.M.
+Storke won the Pulitzer Prize for Editorial Writing "for his forceful editorials calling public attention to the activities of a semi-secret organization known as the John Birch Society".

-Storke then sold the paper in 1964 to Robert McClean, owner of the Philadelphia Bulletin, who turned over publishing of the News-Press to one of his nephews, Stuart S. Taylor, father of writer Stuart Taylor, Jr. (The Philadelphia Bulletin continued to be run by another nephew of Robert McLean.)
-Under Stuart S. Taylor's tutelage news writers flourished, including Dick Smith, Walker Tompkins, and others.
-The nearby Dick Smith Wilderness Area was named for Dick, a noted environmentalist.
+Storke sold the paper in 1964 to Robert McLean, owner of the Philadelphia Bulletin, who turned over publishing of the News-Press to one of his nephews, Stuart S. Taylor, father of writer Stuart Taylor, Jr. Under Stuart S. Taylor's tutelage news writers flourished, including Dick Smith, Walker Tompkins, and others.
+The nearby Dick Smith Wilderness Area was named for Smith, a noted environmentalist.
 Larry Pidgeon was a well-known editorial writer for the paper.
-The paper was sold to The New York Times in 1984.
+The paper was sold to The New York Times in 1985.
 In 2000 the paper was bought by Wendy P. McCaw, an ex-wife of billionaire Craig McCaw.